-In this case the metal is heated blow the lower critical temperature and the rest of the procedure is as for the full annealing process.
+In this case the metal is heated below the lower critical temperature and the rest of the procedure is as for the full annealing process.
+This is applicable to low carbon steels only.

 Quenching

 Quenching is the process of suddenly cooling of the material by dropping in the cooling medium.
 Sometime this refers to hardening process also.